-If your payment is cancelled, you need to submit a new claim using your Centrelink online account through myGov.
-You need to wait at least 4 weeks before you get a payment.
+You can submit a new claim at any time using your Centrelink online account through myGov.
+You'll need to wait at least 4 weeks before you get a payment.
 You may also need to serve other waiting periods.

 Using your Health Care Card

-If you already have a Heath Care Card, you can keep using it even if you’ve have a penalty applied.
+If you already have a Heath Care Card, you can keep using it even if you have a penalty applied.

 How to avoid penalties

-You can avoid penalties by doing the things you’ve agreed to in your plan like:
+You can avoid getting demerits and penalties by doing the things you’ve agreed to in your Job Plan.

-If you disagree with a financial penalty or payment cancellation you can ask us to review the decision.
-If this happens, you won’t get a payment until we finish the review.
+If you disagree with a financial penalty or payment cancellation, you can ask us to review the decision.
+If this happens, the penalty will stay in place until we finish the review.
 If we change the decision, you may get back pay.